| Engine

 smooth cold running.
 This function will greatly help when

+starting on vegetable oil fuels with a cold engine.
 Upgrade kits are available for some vehicles from both Bosch

 and Buru.
 The plugs are heavy duty to withstand the extended